Tipaimukh subdivision

-Tipaimukh is located in south-western hilly region of Manipur bordering the Indian state of Mizoram.
+Tipaimukh Sub-Division is located in south-western hilly region of Manipur bordering the Indian state of Mizoram.
 It is one of the six tribal development blocks of Churachandpur district in Manipur state.
 Parbung is the sub-divisional block headquarters.
-Tipaimukh is the 55th Assembly Constituency of Manipur.
-The present sitting Member of Legislative Assembly (MLA) is Chaltawnlien Amo.
 The total geographic area of the sub-division block is 789.48 km², having 55 villages with the total population of 23,995 approx. The total number of voters is 18,848.
 The total distance from the Parbung to the district headquarters town of Churachandpur is 247 km through the Tipaimukh Road, also known as NH 150.

 Meaning of name

 The indigenous name of Tipaimukh is Ruonglevaisuo.
 "Tipaimukh" is a combination of "Tipai", a corrupted version of the name of the Tuivai River, and mukh, which means "mouth" in Bengali.
-"Ruonglevaisuo" (ruong-le-vai-suo) is a combination of "Ruong" (from "Ruongnau", le, meaning "and"; Vai, taken from the name of the Tuivai River; and suo, meaning "confluence".
-Hence, both "Tipaimukh" and "Ruonglevaisuo" refer to the confluence of the Tuivai and Ruongnau rivers at this location.
+"Ruonglevaisuo" (ruong-le-vai-suo) is a combination of "Ruong" (from "Ruongnau", le, meaning "and"; Vai, taken from the name of the Tuivai River; and suo, meaning "mouth".
+Hence, both "Tipaimukh" and "Ruonglevaisuo" refer to the Mouth of the Tuivai and Ruongnau rivers at this location.

 People

 The majority of the people inhabiting Tipaimukh are the indigenous Hmar people who are spread in large numbers in neighbouring Indian states of Mizoram, Assam, Tripura and Meghalaya.
 The Hmars are one of the recognised Scheduled Tribes of India since the 1950s.
 The Hmars were the first to settle in this region since the 18th century.
-Other tribals inhabiting this region, but who are found in small numbers, are the kindred tribes of the Hmar viz., Zou, Gangte, Paite, Vaiphei, etc.
+Other tribals inhabiting this region, but who are found in small numbers, are the kindred tribes viz., Zou, Gangte, Paite, Vaiphei, etc.